Backpacking Is Life · Updated June 2026

 What is the best area to stay in Tokyo for a first visit?

 For most first-time visitors, Shinjuku is the safest and most practical choice.
-The transport connections are the best in the city, there is always something open and accessible, and it genuinely makes the rest of the trip easier.
+The transport connections are the best in the city, there’s always something open and accessible, and it genuinely makes the rest of the trip easier.
 If budget is the main constraint, Asakusa or Ueno are close seconds with lower prices and still solid transport.

 Should I stay in Shibuya or Shinjuku?